Cavalry: Ceremonial horse cavalry and armored cavalry retaining traditional titles

+The Turkish Armed Forces retain a ceremonial cavalry regiment, which also participates in equestrianism, following the disbandment of the operational mounted brigades during the 1960s.

+Cavalry in state defense forces

 Some individual U.S. states maintain cavalry units as a part of their respective state defense forces.
 The Maryland Defense Force includes a cavalry unit, Cavalry Troop A, which serves primarily as a ceremonial unit.
 The unit training includes a saber qualification course based upon the 1926 U.S. Army course.
 Cavalry Troop A also assists other Maryland agencies as a rural search and rescue asset.
-In Massachusetts, The National Lancers trace their lineage to a volunteer cavalry militia unit established in 1836 and are currently organized as an official part of the Massachusetts Organized Militia.
+In Massachusetts, the National Lancers trace their lineage to a volunteer cavalry militia unit established in 1836 and are currently organized as an official part of the Massachusetts Organized Militia.
 The National Lancers maintain three units, Troops A, B, and C, which serve in a ceremonial role and assist in search and rescue missions.
 In July 2004, the National Lancers were ordered into active state service to guard Camp Curtis Guild during the 2004 Democratic National Convention.
 The Governor's Horse Guard of Connecticut maintains two companies which are trained in urban crowd control.
 In 2020, the California State Guard stood up the 26th Mounted Operations Detachment, a search-and-rescue cavalry unit.